Skip to content

 The term gets used loosely.
 The precise definition matters: a Certified QuickBooks ProAdvisor is an accounting professional who has passed Intuit’s official certification examinations for one or more QuickBooks platforms and maintains active credentialed status through ongoing Intuit continuing education and annual recertification testing.

 The certification is issued by Intuit Inc., the company that makes QuickBooks.
 It is platform-specific — a ProAdvisor certified on QuickBooks Online is not automatically certified on QuickBooks Desktop or Enterprise.
 Each platform requires its own examination, its own continuing education, and its own annual renewal.
-The advanced tier of QuickBooks Online certification (Level 2) requires a deeper examination than the entry-level certification.
+QuickBooks Online certification is structured in two tiers: a Core certification covering standard QBO setup and operation, and an Advanced (Level 2) certification — a separate, deeper examination that sits on top of Core and covers complex configuration, multi-entity work, advanced reporting, and integration architecture.
+Separate certifications exist for QuickBooks Desktop, QuickBooks Enterprise, and QuickBooks Payroll, each tied to the feature set of its product.
+Because Intuit revises QuickBooks continuously, the certification exams are reissued annually and ProAdvisors must recertify each year to keep active status — a credential is a statement about the current release, not a permanent title.

 ProAdvisor status is public and verifiable.
 Intuit maintains a public directory at proadvisor.intuit.com where any ProAdvisor can be looked up by name or firm.
 Their active certifications, location, and specializations appear on their public profile.
 If a firm claims ProAdvisor status, the directory is the verification.

 What ProAdvisor certification is not: it is not a CPA license, an EA designation, or an accounting degree.
-It does not authorize a ProAdvisor to file tax returns, represent taxpayers before the IRS, or provide attestation services.
+A CPA license is granted by a state Board of Accountancy and authorizes audit and attestation; an EA designation is granted by the IRS and authorizes unlimited taxpayer representation before the IRS.
+A ProAdvisor certification does neither — it does not authorize a ProAdvisor to file tax returns, represent taxpayers before the IRS, or sign an audit opinion.
 It is a platform expertise credential — it certifies that the professional can correctly configure, operate, and troubleshoot QuickBooks software.
-Most ProAdvisors pair their certification with other credentials; many do not.
-The certification stands on its own as a platform proficiency signal.
+The two kinds of credential are independent and can stack: some ProAdvisors are also CPAs or EAs, and many CPAs and EAs hold no ProAdvisor certification at all.
+The ProAdvisor certification stands on its own as a platform proficiency signal.

 TechBrot’s certifications, in detail.